 Creating a New Unified Database

-After creating a new project database in the GENESIS system configuration wizard, you can create a new unified database to store the related server configurations.
+After creating a new project database in the GENESIS Configure System utility, you can create a new unified database to store the related server configurations.

 A unified database stores server configurations of all installed GENESIS features that use databases.